kpounot/nPDyn/README.rst

 In a neutron backscattering experiment, there is not only the measurement of samples but also some calibration measurements like vanadium, empty cell and solvent signal (often :math:`\rm D_2O`).
-Some methods of the :py:class:`sample.Sample` class can be used to perform normalization or absorption correction using the dataset corresponding to vanadium or empty cell, respectively.
+Some methods of the `Sample` class can be used to perform normalization or absorption correction using the dataset corresponding to vanadium or empty cell, respectively.
 These calibration dataset can be used also in the `fit` function to automatically add a background or perform a convolution with the resolution function.

-Details regarding importation of data are available in the :doc:`dataImport` section of the documentation.
+Details regarding importation of data are available in the `dataImport` section of the documentation.

 Importantly, nPDyn provides versatile tools for model building and fitting to the data.
-See the section :doc:`dataFitting` for details.
+See the section `dataFitting` for details.

-Finally, a :py:method:`plot.plot` method is provided for easy visualisation of the data and the fit results.
+Finally, a `plot` method is provided for easy visualisation of the data and the fit results.